engteam14/documentation2/Change Report.md

 https://github.com/engteam14/documentation2/pull/77#issue-1173441720

-A further inconsistency we noted was the lack of clarity between ‘points’ and ‘XP’ which was pointed out in the feedback as an issue.
+A further inconsistency we noted was the lack of clarity between ‘points’ and ‘XP’.
 The team felt it was best to merge the two so we ended up merging the two and using ‘XP’ for both.

 # Method Selection and PLanning
-Method Selection and Planning documentation from Assessment 1: https://engteam14.github.io/website2/pdfs/Plan1.pdf

 **<span style="text-decoration:underline;">05e5339: Changed Software Engineering method</span>**